 In the Zoo’s Aviary live two female white-faced whistling ducks.
-They were hatched in 1999 and can be identified by their bright-white feathered faces on a brown background of feathers.
+They were hatched in 1999 and came to the Zoo in 2000.
+They can be identified by their bright-white feathered faces on a brown background of feathers.
 They are friendly birds, tending to flock together.
 With their elegant feather patterns, it might be easy to mistake them for males; however, whistling ducks exhibit the same plumage whether male or female.

 Status in the Wild